stickeeuk/instrumentation/README.md

 ```

 This module ships with a Laravel service provider and facade, which will be automatically registered.

-If you're using InfluxDb then you can simply set `INSTRUMENTATION_EVENTS_EXPORTER` in your .env file
-(and `INSTRUMENTATION_INFLUXDB_*` if necessary) then use the facade in your code - no further
-configuration is necessary:
+Follow the configurations steps below to configure the module, then you can use the `Instrument` facade:

 ```php
 use Instrument;